 Trying to chat with locals, I ended with a schedule of other church services, one of which was at 10pm.
 Since the pilgrims' mass left me, as mentioned, rather cold, I decided to go for it.

 It took place in a smaller, but still a good-sized and captivating church nearby.
 There, the experience was incomparable.
-The whole hall was lit by candles near the altair, and the attendance counted only between 10-15 people.
+The whole hall was lit by candles near the altar, and the attendance counted only 10-15 people.
 It was much more casual, and after reviewing the day with gratitude, the pastor took a guitar and started singing a few slow-paced songs.
 That was really cool.

 The next day I went to see a park with another church, which looked like a set for a surreal movie.
-Walking in between them weathered walls, which complemented aged trees, everything was shaped by atmospheric soft shadows caused by heavy clouds, my mind was working on a script of what adventures could have been happening here.
+Walking in between them weathered walls, which complemented aged trees, everything was shaped by soft atmospheric shadows caused by heavy clouds, my mind was working on a script of what adventures could have been happening here.